 Signs and Symptoms

 The symptoms you have depend on what areas of your body the lupus is affecting.
-But the most common ones include:
+But the most common can be:

 - Intense fatigue

 - Muscle aches